minprog/programmeren-2/problems/adventure-less/adventure.md

 - room name (string)
 - room description (string)

+> Tip: do not use `id` as a variable name.
+This is a Python keyword which already has a particular meaning.
+So instead, use something like `room_id` or `ident`.

 To store information about the connections, you will need to create a new empty dictionary in the initializer.
 After loading the game map, a connections dictionary inside a `Room` object might look like this:

 	connections = {